 I crave nothing more than ice-cold ice cream on a hot summer day, and if I’m making it?
 This.
 Is.
 The.
 ONE!

-I love how this Mango Ice Cream has real fruit in it for a boost in nutrition, but it still tastes like a very decadent treat.
+I love how this Mango Ice Cream has the real fruit in it to boost nutrition, but it still tastes like a very decadent treat.

-For this gluten-free ice cream recipe, you don’t even need to use an ice cream maker or food processor!
+You don’t even need to use an ice cream maker or food processor for this gluten-free ice cream recipe!
 All you need is one bowl and a blender.

 Ice Cream Recipes with minimal cleanup and no churning are always a win in my books.

 What ingredients are in this Mango Ice Cream?

 There are 3 (yes, just THREE!) ingredients used here:

 - Mango: Of course!
 Just 1 cup of fresh mango will give you 67% of the recommended amount of vitamin C for the day!
 Not only that, but it also has a high concentration of copper (20%), folate (18%), and vitamins B6, A E B5, and K, to name a few!
 I have used fresh Alphonso mango pulp.